Tomas-habte/Kickstarter_Analysis/README.md

 **Possible charts/graphs that could be created**
-- Chart on average donation against project success/failure rate to determine if there is a relationship between pricing and success/failure rates of projects.
+- Chart on average pledge against project success/failure rate to determine if there is a relationship between pricing and success/failure rates of projects.